 His play on the field drew millions of TV viewers and tens of thousands of fans to stadiums across the nation.
-With the NCAA recently passing a policy that allows players to earn money off their name, image, and likeness (NIL), should the organization return Bush’s Heisman Trophy?
+With the NCAA passing the name, image, and likeness (NIL) policy, should the organization return Bush’s Heisman Trophy?

-Why was Reggie Bush’s Heisman Trophy taken away?
+Why Reggie Bush Lost His Heisman Trophy

 As the conference and the NCAA investigated, a probe was underway with USC basketball star O.J.
 Mayo facing similar allegations.
 Thus, the NCAA decided to merge the two investigations into a larger one that scoped the entire USC athletic program.

-The USC athletics probe finally concluded in June 2010 with the NCAA announcing major sanctions against the Trojans.
-At this point, Bush was entering his sixth season in the NFL.
-However, it would be his first on the Miami Dolphins, having spent the previous five years with the New Orleans Saints.
+The USC athletics probe finally concluded in June 2010, with the NCAA announcing major sanctions against the Trojans.
+At this point, Bush was entering his sixth season in the NFL — his first with the Miami Dolphins, having spent the previous five years with the New Orleans Saints.

 As a result, the Trojans were banned from bowl play in 2010 and 2011, lost 30 scholarships over the next three years, vacated their final two wins in 2004 (including the Orange Bowl), and all of their victories in 2005 (12).

 “One of the worst feelings in the world … felt like I died when I had to hear that there weren’t gonna be scholarships for kids because of me or because of something connected to me … I’m still not over that.
 It’s just something you learn to live with.”

 After Bush returned his Heisman Trophy, the Trust opted to leave the 2005 season without a winner, making it the only season in which a winner is not recognized.
 It’s been speculated that the Heisman Trophy Trust offered the award to both runner-up Texas QB Vince Young and third-place USC QB Matt Leinart, but neither accepted.
 Bush later said that Young confirmed this himself.

 With an increase in workload in 2004, Bush thrived, taking 186 touches for 1,417 yards and 13 plunges into the end zone.
 Not only did Bush enjoy statistical success, but the Trojans went undefeated (13-0), knocking off the No. 2 ranked Oklahoma Sooners 55-19 in the BCS Championship Game at the Orange Bowl.

 Many fans already knew his name, but 2005 was when Bush put his skill set on nearly every TV in the country.
 As a true junior, Bush generated a whopping 2,218 total yards and 18 touchdowns off 237 touches.
-That’s 9.4 yards per touch and 8.7 per carry as he rattled off 1,740 yards on 200 carries.
+That’s 9.4 yards per touch and 8.7 per carry as he rattled off 1,740 yards on 200 rushing attempts.

 In what was an instant classic, the 2006 BCS Championship culminated in Young scoring a rushing touchdown with 19 seconds left, effectively ending the Trojans’ hopes of being back-to-back champions.

 Yet, we haven’t accounted for a massive aspect of Bush’s game — kick returning.
-Bush finished his college career with 1,522 yards and 1 touchdown on 67 kick returns.
-He added another 559 yards and 3 more scores on 44 punt returns.
+Bush finished his college career with 1,522 yards and one touchdown on 67 kick returns.
+He added another 559 yards and three more scores on 44 punt returns.

 The cumulative stats don’t do Bush justice.
 He truly was one of the most electric athletes in college football history.
 Sure, his NFL career left much to be desired.
 But that does not take away from how unstoppable Bush was on the collegiate level.

-Effective on July 1, the NCAA Division-I Board of Directors passed an interim NIL policy that allows student-athletes in all 50 states to profit off their name, image, and likeness.
+Effective on July 1, 2021, the NCAA Division-I Board of Directors passed an interim NIL policy that allowed student-athletes in all 50 states to profit off their name, image, and likeness.
 As a result, we have already seen multiple athletes sign deals with life-changing implications.

-If the new NIL policy was implemented during Bush’s era, just how much would he have made?
+If the NIL policy was implemented during Bush’s era, just how much would he have made?
 Well, HuddleUp’s Joe Pompliano estimated that Bush could have made anywhere from $4-6 million annually under the NCAA’s NIL rules.

-“It would’ve made things a lot less stressful because it’s stressful when you’re trying to figure out, how am I gonna eat?
+“It would’ve made things a lot less stressful because it’s stressful when you’re trying to figure out how am I gonna eat?
 What am I gonna eat when the cafeteria has closed?”

-Give Reggie Bush his Heisman back!
+Give Reggie Bush His Heisman Back!

 If you stop and listen, you can almost hear a crowd forming, yelling for the NCAA to return the 2005 Heisman trophy to its rightful owner.
 In a statement following the ruling, Bush expressed his frustration and longing for the award.

 The least the NCAA and the Heisman Trophy Trust can do is return what they stole.
 Yes, Bush broke the rules, and they punished him for it.
-Yet, sometimes unjust rules need to be broken for change to occur.
+But sometimes, unjust rules need to be broken for change to occur.